PrairieLearn/PrairieLearn/doc/running.md

 Running PrairieLearn on your own machine is the easiest and best way to get started with developing course content.
 PrairieLearn supports several different ways of running on your own machine; these are outlined below.

-## Running the PrairieLearn docker image
+## Running the PrairieLearn Docker image

 **This is the recommended method** for all users who don't need to develop or test [externally-graded questions](externalGrading.md).
 This runs PrairieLearn inside a pre-built Docker image that includes all the code and dependencies needed to run PrairieLearn.